-- 1. Mathematica.
+1. Mathematica.
 This software is a huge multipurpose computational software package.
 We will use a small subset of its capabilities in this class.
 As with learning any computer software, there is a significant startup effort.
-The goal is to have you learn enough about Mathematica to be able to aid you in performing computations not only for Differential Equations and Linear Algebra, but for many of your math, science and engineering courses at UMD, and possibly beyond in your career. - Sources of help: instructor, TA, fellow students, lab consultant, Mathematica HELP menu. - (a) Read carefully the Mathematica Notes/Hints for Lab 1 obtained online at the course homepage. - (b) "Open" Mathematica.
+The goal is to have you learn enough about Mathematica to be able to aid you in performing computations not only for Differential Equations and Linear Algebra, but for many of your math, science and engineering courses at UMD, and possibly beyond in your career.

+Sources of help: instructor, TA, fellow students, lab consultant, Mathematica HELP menu.

+- (a) Read carefully the Mathematica Notes/Hints for Lab 1 obtained online at the course homepage. - (b) "Open" Mathematica.
 Depending on the machine and lab, you may need to search to find it.
 Ask if you have trouble. - (c) Numerical computations.
 Open a Mathematica Notebook.
 Use Mathematica to do the Algebra computations on the Lab 1 task sheet.
 Type SHIFT-RETURN or ENTER to tell Mathematica to evaluate an expression you have typed in. - (d) Insert a heading, including your name(s), at the beginning of the notebook.
-You will need to change the Format Style of your heading (and any comments) to anything other than Input (using the Format \rightarrow Style \rightarrow ...). - (e) Save your current Mathematica "notebook" to your UMD account using myfiles, or email a copy of your lab to yourself.
+You will need to change the Format Style of your heading (and any comments) to anything other than Input (using the Format → Style → ...). - (e) Save your current Mathematica "notebook" to your UMD account using myfiles, or email a copy of your lab to yourself.
 Note: If you merely save a file on the machine's hard disk, there is no guarantee it will still be there when you come back.
 It is STRONGLY recommended learn how to save it on your UMD account.
 (Ask the lab consultant on duty for help.)
-Shut Down the PC/Mac, restart it, open your saved notebook, and reevaluate all your input commands (using Evaluation → Evaluate Notebook). - (f) Do the Calculus tasks on the Lab 1 Tasks sheet. - (g) Make sure your notebook is up to date by again choosing Evaluate Notebook and checking to see that the output is what you expected. - (h) Print out your notebook.
-(You may want to complete the lab writeup before printing.)
+Shut Down the PC/Mac, restart it, open your saved notebook, and reevaluate all your input commands (using Evaluation \rightarrow Evaluate Notebook). - (f) Do the Calculus tasks on the Lab 1 Tasks sheet. - (g) Make sure your notebook is up to date by again choosing Evaluate Notebook and checking to see that the output is what you expected. - (h) Create a pdf of the final version of your lab.
+If you have any handwritten parts, you will need to scan a printout of your lab.
+Otherwise you can save the lab as a pdf.
+Submit to GTA Noah Wong via Canvas.